 Before you apply for AVCs

-It takes approximately 10 minutes to apply, and you can do this online or by calling us.
+It takes approximately 15 minutes to apply, and you can do this by printing off and returning the completed application form or by calling us.

 To apply, you need: